 Consolidate and Refinance Your Student Loans

-In recent years, consolidating and refinancing student loans through private lenders has become more and more popular.
-Many of these private lenders offer attractive interest rates, particularly for people with graduate student loans, which can significantly decrease monthly payments.
+In recent years, taking out debt consolidation loans and refinancing student loans through private lenders and debt consolidation agencies has become more and more popular.
+Many of these private companies offer attractive interest rates, particularly for people with graduate student loans, which can significantly decrease monthly payments.
 However, keep in mind by transferring your federal debt to a private lender, you are reducing your options of forbearance and income-based debt repayment, among other benefits.

 Apply Your Raises Toward Your Student Loan Debt